 Have you read?

-A recent survey by Platform, Friends of the Earth Scotland and Greenpeace asked 1,383 people employed in North Sea oil and gas to give their thoughts on climate change, green energy and their industry and its future.
+A recent survey by Platform, Friends of the Earth Scotland and Greenpeace asked 1,383 North Sea oil workers to give their thoughts on climate change, green energy and their industry and its future.
 This rare insight revealed key barriers preventing workers in high-carbon industries from switching – and how their transition could be supported to hasten a low-carbon economy.

 Throughout our research, we’ve found that workers in “dirty” industries tend to support environmentally friendly policies once they’re certain they can secure alternative employment.
 The findings of the survey support this, with 82% saying they would consider moving to a job outside of the oil and gas industry, and over half expressing an interest in renewables and offshore wind.
 One worker said that “moving into renewables is something to feel good about.”